 In 2022, FIRE’s College Policy Reform team won 46 victories at 23 schools affecting 400,000 students.

 After public outrage, Coastal Carolina University reinstates theater professor who criticized student protestors.

 When students called on University of Michigan to investigate music professor Bright Sheng for showing a version of “Othello” that included actor Laurence Olivier in blackface, FLDF connected him with an attorney.

 When Ferris State history professor Barry Mehler was suspended from teaching over tongue-in-cheek remarks, he got legal help through FIRE’s Faculty Legal Defense Fund.

-FIRE’s 2022 College Free Speech Rankings are based on the voices of more than 44,000 currently enrolled students at 208 colleges and are designed to help parents and prospective students choose the right school.
+FIRE's College Free Speech Rankings are based on the voices of more than 55,000 students at more than 200 colleges and universities, and are designed to help parents and prospective students choose the right school.